Iso-entangled mutually unbiased bases, symmetric quantum measurements and mixed-state designs

 The above schemes are distinguished by the fact that they allow to maximize the information obtained from a measurement and minimize the uncertainty of the results obtained under the presence of errors in both state preparation and measurement stages \cite{S06,AS10}.
 Interestingly, it is still unknown, whether these configurations exist for an arbitrary dimension.
 In the case of SIC measurements analytical results were known in some dimensions up to $d=48$, see \cite{SG10} and references therein.
 More recently, a putative infinite family of SICs starting with dimensions $d =4,8,19,48,124,323$ has been constructed \cite{GS17}, while the general problem remains open.
 Nonetheless, numerical results suggest \cite{SG10} that such configurations might exist in every finite dimension $d$.
 For MUBs explicit constructions are known in every prime power dimension $d$ \cite{WF89}, and it is uncertain whether such a solution exists otherwise, in particular \cite{BBELTZ07,DEBZ10} in dimension $d=6$.

-When the dimension is a square, $d=n^2$, the system can be considered as two subsystems of size $n$ and the effects of quantum entanglement become relevant.
+If the dimension is a square, $d=N^2$, the system can be considered as two subsystems of size $N$ and the effects of quantum entanglement become relevant.
 It is possible to prove that the average entanglement of all bi-partite states forming a SIC or a complete set of MUBs is fixed \cite{L78}.